rocky-linux/documentation/docs/guides/security/firewalld-beginners.md

 * HTTP and HTTPS: for web servers
 * FTP: For moving files back and forth (the old-fashioned way)
 * SSH: For controlling remote machines and moving files back and forth the new way
-* Samba: For sharing files with Windows machines
+* Samba: For sharing files with Windows machines.

 !!!
 Warning